 Goda stared at her in silence for a long moment, her eyes intense, her expression overcome with surprise.

 Then she laughed out loud.
-Her shoulders shook with the fits and she had to press her hand against a tree trunk to keep herself steady.
+Her shoulders quivered with uncontrolled fits and she had to press her hand against a tree trunk to keep herself steady.
 She laughed so hard that she started wiping the corners of her eyes with the back of her hand.

 Kanna stopped.

 She looked down at her body, at her cuff-covered wrist, at everything she could see around her that excluded her own face.
-Something had quite abruptly connected in her mind.
+She pointed to herself.
+She felt strangely headless staring at her own finger; something had quite abruptly connected in that empty space.
 “Is that a snake?”
 Kanna blurted out.
 She looked up at Goda.
 “Is that a snake that was talking just now?”

 Goda’s eyes widened again, but this time it wasn’t with surprise—it was with the closest thing to excitement Kanna had ever seen on the woman’s face.
 “Yes!”
 Goda said.
 “You see?”